 Try the classic MacBook (starting at $1,249) for a laptop that’s stood the test of time.

 A strong PC brand is Dell, with helpful customer service reps and plenty of warranty options, including accidental damage protection and hardware repair for laptops less than five years old (even if they’re outside the warranty!).
 Their Latitude 3490 (starting at $789.99) has undergone military-grade testing for reliability and was designed to keep data secure at all times.

 No one likes squinting at tiny text on a screen they can barely see.
 A larger screen is particularly important for writers who need multiple documents open side-by-side or who are working through tedious revisions.

-The best in show for top-of-the-line screen displays goes to the Asus ZenBook Pro UX501VW (starting at $1,499).
-Its 4k touchscreen display delivers images with four-times the quality of HD, and the 15.6” screen is perfect for anyone who values display size over portability.
+The best in show for top-of-the-line screen displays goes to the Asus VivoBook S15 (starting at $679.97).
+Its NanoEdge HD display includes 178-degree wide-view technology that makes it easy to view the screen from any angle, and the 15.6” screen is perfect for anyone who values display size over portability.

 Versatile 2-in-1 laptops give you the flexibility to interview a source with a lightweight tablet in the morning, then type up your notes on a full-sized keyboard in the afternoon.

 Frequent travelers and journalists will especially appreciate how quickly a 2-in-1 laptop can transform to meet their needs at any moment.